 I have always loved this song though it’s definitely not the most popular one by Three Days Grace.
 This rock song is heavy and beautiful at the same time and my “rock” CGCGGC tuning helps a lot to create that huge guitar sound.
 There are lots of harmonics, tapping and percussion involved so it can be tricky but still very fun and rewarding to play!

-Alexandr Misko - “Cold Hands” is a sorrowful progressive metal song from my debut album and it’s about departing with someone you love.
+“Cold Hands” is a sorrowful progressive metal song from my debut album and it’s about departing with someone you love.
 It was inspired by music of some progressive and math metal bands, so there are polyrhythms, unorthodox rhythms and complicated riffs going on in 5/4 all along.
-There is a CGCFG#C tuning, a partial capo, lots of harmonics and percussion so I would considered that an intermediate level difficulty song.
+There is a CGCFG#C tuning, a partial capo, lots of harmonics and percussion so I would consider that an intermediate level difficulty song.

-Alexandr Misko - “Foretaste” is from my second album and it’s dedicated to my first lovely guitar named Larisa (yes, that small one with a red scratch plate on it!).
+“Foretaste” is from my second album and that's a dedication to my first lovely guitar named Larisa (yes, that small one with a red scratch plate on it!).
 I really like this song because it has an interesting and diverse development and a catchy melodic chorus.
 There are lots of unusual techniques in DGBF#BD tuning but it’s not that hard in general.
 The melodies keep going throughtout the song and it’s very satisfying to play and to listen to.

-Alexandr Misko - “Forsaken” is another progressive metalcore acoustic song from my first album and it has been a concert staple for years.
+“Forsaken” is another progressive metalcore acoustic song originally from my debut album and it has been a concert staple for years.
 It’s fast, full of drive, catchy rock riffs and percussion so it’s always a good idea to start a show with that one.
-There is a standard tuning all along, lots of slap harmonics, two handed tapping and body percussion all over the place which all make it very fun not only to play, but also to watch.
+There is a standard tuning all along, lots of slap harmonics, two handed tapping and body percussion all over the place which make it very fun not only to play, but also to watch.

 This simple tune became viral on YouTube in Russia back in 2015 and has helped me a lot in my career. it looks pretty complicated because of an advanced guitar tapping in standard tuning, but in fact It’s not as hard, though it takes some practice to get all the notes sound properly.
 The only issue is that you would have to learn how to pen tap first haha!
 Though it’s very easy, just look up for tutorials on YouTube to get some basics.

-Alexandr Misko - “Imprisoned (Dubstep Guitar)” is one of my favorites to play live and it’s about being stuck in some place or situation without any way out of there despite any of your efforts.
-Also I explore a cool technique invented by British guitarist Haythem Mohammed which he calls “Dubstep Wobble”.
+“Imprisoned (Dubstep Guitar)” is one of my favorites to play live and it’s about being stuck in some place or situation without any way out of there despite any of your efforts.
+Also I explore a cool technique invented by a UK guitarist Haythem Mohammed which he calls “Dubstep Wobble”.
 It sounds very huge and electronic, especially if you use a delay pedal.
 This song is in relatively simple tuning CGCFAD with a partial capo and I guess it requires intermediate level skills to perform.

-Nirvana - “Smells Like Teen Spirit” was the first arrangement I ever made on a guitar back in 2014 and I still play that live because it’s one of the best songs ever written.
+“Smells Like Teen Spirit” was the first arrangement I ever made for guitar back in 2014 and I still play that live because it’s simply one of the best rock songs ever written.
 That’s a very heavy rock tune which is great for running across a stage headbanging and pretending to be a rockstar!
 The open C5 tuning CGCGGC makes your guitar sound huge and powerful so you can have lots of fun with that one.
 There are some advanced percussive techniques going on throughout a song, but they are quite basic for modern fingerstyle so I’m sure you wouldn’t have any big problems with those.

-Alexandr Misko - “Soap Opera Theme” is from my debut album and that’s basically a parody song mimicking all those melodic and cheesy intros that soap operas have, especially here in Russia on TV.
+“Soap Opera Theme” is from my debut album and that’s basically a parody song mimicking all those melodic and cheesy intros that soap operas usually have, especially here on Russian TV.
 It sounds pretty sweet and simple but requires lots of skill to play all that properly.
 There are thousands of harmonics produced in different ways plus a constant percussive click that makes everything much harder.
 A good thing that it’s in standard tuning so if you focus closely on practice you surely get it all down quickly.

-Queen - “We Will Rock You” is another old arrangement of mine and that’s a very simple one.
+"We Will Rock You" is an old arrangement of mine and that’s a very simple one.
 The original version of that tune by Queen is very catchy but also pretty minimalistic, so tried to keep that vibe all along by using a droning open “rock” tuning CGCGGC and melodies created by plucking mostly open strings.
-It’s also very fun to play since you can clap in between guitar playing and do lots of variations since it’s very repetitive in its nature.
-The guitar solo is where the cover gets really interesting, so take your time with that and don’t forget to put some distortion on there too haha!
+It’s also very fun to play since you can clap in between guitar playing and do lots of variations here and there since it’s very repetitive in its nature.
+The guitar solo is where the cover gets really interesting, so take your time with that and don’t forget to put some distortion in there too haha!